Citrinate/gleamSolver/README.md

 This script will auto-complete a Gleam.io giveaway and then, based on your preferences, will auto-undo any actions the giveaway forces you to complete.

-**Disclaimer: The usage of this script violates Gleam.io's Terms of Service.
-You will be banned for using this script.
+**Disclaimer: You will be banned for using this script.
 Use at your own peril.**

 Check out [Giveaway Helper](https://github.com/Citrinate/giveawayHelper) if you're looking for the convenience this script provides, but without any of the automation.